algolife-research/stochastic/doc/CONCEPTUAL_FRAMEWORK.md

 A **Filter Node** or **Gate Node** acts as an environmental pressure.
 - A "Scale Quantizer" (theoretical) would kill any packet not in the correct key.
 - A "Probability Gate" introduces stochastic survival rates.
-- Only the "fittest" musical ideas (those that navigate the graph to an Emitter) survive to be heard.
+- Only the "fittest" musical ideas (those that navigate the graph to an speaker) survive to be heard.

 ## 4. System Architecture